Terms, Conditions, Obligations & Responsibilities

 Sheridan Insurances Limited trading as Sheridan Insurances is a private Limited Company.
 We are authorised and regulated by the Central Bank of Ireland under the Investment Intermediaries Act 1995 (as amended), as an Insurance Intermediary under the Insurance Mediation Regulations 2005.
 We are also registered with the Competition and Consumer Protection Commission as a Credit Intermediary.
 Copies of our statements of Authorised Status are available on request.
 Sheridan Insurances Ltd. is subject to and complies with the Consumer Protection Code, Minimum Competency Code and the Fitness and Probity Standards as laid down by the Central Bank of Ireland, details of which can be found on www.centralbank.ie.

-We are also members of the Irish Brokers Association (“IBA”), and the Investor Compensation Scheme established under the Investor Compensation Act 1998.
+We are also members of the Brokers Ireland, and the Investor Compensation Scheme established under the Investor Compensation Act 1998.

-We offer a wide range of insurance and financial services from a number of locations within Ireland including Wexford, New Ross and Kilkenny.
+We offer a wide range of insurance and financial services from a number of locations within Ireland including Wexford, New Ross, Kilkenny and Dublin.
 In addition we offer a range of online facilities at www.sheridan.ie.
 Our services can include:

 • Advising our clients on their insurance and financial needs (such as pensions and investments).